lliang9838/Hangman/README.md

 - THe number of allowed errors is six.

-Concepts taught in the project
+Concepts learned in the project
   1. string manipulation
   2. loops and logic flow
   3. comparing strings and "masking" certain letters in a string